-While MRP/ERP spans all key departments within a business, every company will have its own collection of standalone systems that deliver specific functionality, such as CADCAM or testing.
+While MRP/ERP spans all key departments within a business, every company will have its own collection of standalone systems that deliver specific functionality.
 However, linking them with MRP/ERP can deliver multiple and significant benefits.

-Here we answer many basic questions about MRP and ERP.
-What's the difference, what costs are involved, what data to transfer, choosing a system and how to measure success.
+Here we answer the eleven top questions about MRP systems.
+What's the difference between MRP and ERP, what costs are involved, what data to transfer, choosing a system and how to measure success?